{{ result.summaryTitle }}

 User story

-A backlog item that describes a needed product change from the perspective of a user, role, or receiving system.
+A small backlog item that describes a product change from the perspective of a user, role, customer, or receiving system.

-An observable condition that helps reviewers decide whether the story satisfies the intended outcome.
+An observable condition used to decide whether the story satisfies the intended behavior.

 Boundary check